mcliff1/myslsapp/README.md

 This app will have login capability, a list of customers, a list of items, and orders.

+added *react_base* which is a skeleton based off these [notes](http://blog.tamizhvendan.in/blog/2015/11/23/a-beginner-guide-to-setup-react-dot-js-environment-using-babel-6-and-webpack/) for a simple REACT framework.

 Follow along with [Serverless Stack](https://serverless-stack.com/)

 Git directories